-The course deals with a basic understanding of how to manage business across borders.
+The course prepares students to conduct and manage business across borders by introducing them to the differences between domestic and international business.
 Both opportunities and risks are assessed in international markets.
-The course will expose students to differences between domestic and international business.
-Several topics are covered within the course such as international business entry modes, cultural effects on both organizational and individual behavior, economic integration schemes, firm specific and country specific elements and their impact on creating competitive advantages.
-Moreover the course explores the legal, business, social, political forces, governmental regulations, labor force and competition in international environment.
+Topics covered international business entry modes, cultural effects on both organizational and individual behavior, economic integration schemes, firm specific and country specific elements and their impact on creating competitive advantages.
+In addition, the course explores the legal, business, social and political forces in the business environment along with relevant governmental regulations, labor force consideration and issues related to competition in the international environment.

-(Prerequisite: BA 211 + BA 231 + FIN 251)
+(Prerequisite: BA 211+BA 231+FIN 251)

-BA 392 - Internship
+BA 392 - Field Training